pmdevita/XPS15-7590-Hackintosh/README.md

 Battery life isn't perfect but you can get some decent results.

-* Disable SD card and Thunderbolt in BIOS (you can re-enable if needed but they just passively draw power)
+* Disable SD Card, Thunderbolt(?), and USB PowerShare in the BIOS (SD Card and USB PowerShare each add about a watt so they are quite useful to disable).
 * [Disable CFG Lock](https://github.com/pmdevita/XPS15-7590-Hackintosh/issues/2)
 * Use [coconutBattery](https://www.coconut-flavour.com/coconutbattery/) to see what your power draw in watts is.

+At about half brightness and idle, I was able to get down to about 5.2W which is pretty good for a Hackintosh laptop from what I understand.

 #### Headphones after sleep